shubhvjain/graphs/src/main.md

 ## How to generate GraphData object ?

 This is the task of the loader, the very first method of the system.
 The loader generates a GraphData.
 It create an empty graph.
-Node and edges can be added to it in bullk using utility functions.
+Vertices and edges can be added to it in bullk using utility functions.
 The method  takes options realted to graph metadata or other settings.